nolan-h-hamilton/Consenrich/docs/source/modules.rst

 .. admonition:: Some guidance on matching for structured peak detection
   :class: tip

-  * To increase the number/size of detected structured peaks, consider setting `matchingParams.merge: true` and
+  * To increase the number/size of detected structured peaks, consider setting `matchingParams.merge: true` AND

     * Using multiple wavelet-based templates, e.g. `matchingParams.templateNames: [haar, db2]`
     * Increasing `matchingParams.alpha`